Siphon880gh/devbrain/___Game Development, Unreal/Level 1 - Basics/Resize texture.md

+background knowkedge needed:
 The u v are the x and y of the textures. it was denited u and v to avoid confusion with the level coordinates

+---

+There is more than kne way to resize the texture. this way uses the Graph Event node way.

+---

 You add a texture then edit the texture from outliner panel